Zech. 2:1 I lifted up mine eyes again, and looked, and behold a man with a measuring line in his hand.

 2Pet.
 3:9 The Lord is not slack concerning his promise, as some men count slackness; but is longsuffering to us-ward, not willing that any should perish, but that all should come to repentance.

 The nations have concluded that He is powerless or doesn’t care.
 The time has now come for Him to leave heaven and exact judgment on the heathen and establish His throne in Jerusalem and Israel as the jewel of the nations.
-That should provoke all people to fear and silence.
+That should provoke all people that have rejected Him to fear and silence.